d2l-ai/d2l-en/chapter_linear-networks/linear-regression.md

 '%.5f sec' % timer.stop()
 ```

-Another way to add vectors is to add the vectors directly:
+Alternatively, we rely on `np` to compute the element-wise sum:

 ```{.python .input  n=3}
 timer.start()